bithoven-dev/ReactNativeApolloOnlineStore/README.md

 yarn iOS
 ```

-PS: make sure that you have installed all the required dependencies.
+PS: make sure that you have installed all the required dependencies including running pod installs.

 #Videos